micnews/deku-pure-grid/README.md

 #### `xlgSize=[value]`
 Adds class `pure-u-x-large-[value]`. --x-large-min media query.

-All attributes takes a value specifying the size of the cell, using format: `n-n`, where `1-2` mean cell takes up 50% width, `3-4` takes up 75% width etc. See [pure.css documentation](http://purecss.io/grids/) for details.
+All size-attributes takes a value specifying the size of the cell, using format: `n-n`, where `1-2` mean cell takes up 50% width, `3-4` takes up 75% width etc. See [pure.css documentation](http://purecss.io/grids/) for details.

 ## Example
 ```js